 After much debugging, I discovered that there would be no serial output until this function:

 had been called.
 Prior to SDK 1.54 this was NOT the case.
-Simple enough - I put this at the start of my code – I’ve just checked and web updating works just fine - but merely moving this function to the start solved all the serial output issues.
+Simple enough - I put this at the start of my code – I checked and web updating works just fine - but merely moving this function to the start solved all the serial output issues.

-Incidentally much is made of the “garbage” that comes out of the ESP8266 on power up – it is just that Espressif chose to use 78,600 baud instead of a more popular one.
+Incidentally much is made of the “garbage” that comes out of the ESP8266 on power up – it is just that Espressif chose to use 78,600 baud instead of a more popular speed like 115200 baud.
 If user software is set to this speed rather than, say, 11500 (which is what I use) then things look very different – diagnostic on power up followed by user code – all very seamless.
 Problem is – not that many serial terminals support 78k.. but I digress.

-I’ve just had a Skype chat with Espressif engineers to try to dig deeper.
-They have confirmed the small file at the end is essential (I probably didn’t notice it before as I’d generally be using boards already programmed) – the serial issue we’re still trying to understand – but it all works.
+At the time of the problems, I had a Skype chat with Espressif engineers to try to dig deeper.
+They confirmed that the small file at the end is essential (I probably didn’t notice it before as I’d generally be using boards already programmed) – the serial issue we’re still trying to understand – but it all works.